compbiocore/cbc-documentation-templates/docs/mkdocs.md

 The documentation should go in the `docs/` folder in the root of your GitHub project.
 Assets like images or with other formats should go in `docs/assests`.
 The document files should be Markdown.

 The organization of the pages in the static site is set in the configuration file `mkdocs.yml`, this file also goes in the root of the project.

+!!! note
+    Note that all CBC projects should have the `site_url` option set to `https://compbiocore.github.io/`.
+This will set the link on the logo to the main porjects site instead.

 ```yaml
 site_name:        Computational Biology Core - Brown University